The Woodshed (All Friday and Saturday race-related activities)

 1:30pm : Marathon and Half-Marathon courses close

-Runners for the Marathon, Half-Marathon, 5K and 1-Mile Run need to bring a signed waiver with them to check-in (see link below) and also have two options for check-in and runners must pick up three items: race bib (with bib tag for chip timing already attached), race bag, and race shirt.
+Runners for the Marathon, Half-Marathon, 4-Mile and 1-Mile Run need to bring a signed waiver with them to check-in (see link below) and also have two options for check-in and runners must pick up two items: race bib (with bib tag for chip timing already attached) and race shirt.

-Option 2: Saturday, May 6, 6:15am – 7:45am.
-Important Note: road traffic will be held for the start of each race.
-Please arrive at least 30-45 minutes before the start of the Marathon (7:30am start time) to avoid being held in traffic.
+Option 2: Saturday, October 2, 6:15am – 8:00am.
+Important Note: road traffic will be held for runners as they enter the roadway.
+Please arrive at least 30-45 minutes before your scheduled start time.

-PLEASE CAR-POOL!
-Parking space is ample, but parking will proceed quicker with fewer cars.
 Parking will be directed by local Volunteer Fire Departments.
-Parking will be in the hard-packed field of the High Country Fairgrounds.
-Traffic will be held before the start of each race, so even if you’re running the 5K, plan to arrive at least one-hour in advance of your race start.
+Parking will be in the hard-packed field of the Woodshed.
+Traffic will be held as runners are entering the race course.

 - Items left at the Start may be retrieved at the Lost and Found at the Finish Line Officials’ Tent.

-- Staffed support Stations will be available approximately every two miles (marathon and half-marathon) and will consist of water, sports drink (gatorade), and porta-johns.
-The marathon support stations at mile markers 10.9, 14.9, 16.8, 20.1 and 22.0 will also have Hammer Gel (Huckleberry, Apple-Cinnamon, and Espresso), M&Ms and bananas.
-One support station will be available on the 5K course.
-Water only will be available at the Mile 1.2-1.3 support station for the marathon and half-marathon.
+- Staffed support Stations will be available approximately every two miles (marathon and half-marathon) and will consist of water, sports drink (Gatorade), and porta-johns.
+The marathon support stations at mile markers 7.7, 13.5, 17.5, and 21.5 will also have Hammer Gel (Huckleberry, Apple-Cinnamon, and Espresso).
+M&Ms, fruit or other supplies WILL NOT be available.
+One support station will be available on the 4-Mile course at Mile 3.
+Water only will be available at Marathon Mile 1.5 Half-Marathon Mile 2.1.